deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “I don’t know…” he said, feigning reluctance.
 Airshipmen were always tight-pursed.
 “Nothin’ here much catches my eye…”

 The girl beamed at him.
-“I know just what you'd like!” she announced, and dug through a chest under the stall to emerge brandishing a choice item.
+“I know just what you’d like!” she announced, and dug through a chest under the stall to emerge brandishing a choice item.

 “What is it?” he asked, taking it from her to examinine it with his good eye.

 “Oh, just a mystery,” she beamed.
-“It's a puzzle box!”
+“It’s a puzzle box!”

-“Oh...?” he smiled and leaned over the speak in a conspiratorial murmur.
+“Oh…?” he smiled and leaned over the speak in a conspiratorial murmur.
 “And what have you hidden away in this puzzle box?”

 She gave him her best and most scintillating smile, and touched a secretive finger to her lips.
-“That's for me to know and you to find out of course!”
+“That’s for me to know and you to find out of course!”

 He chuckled, and put the item down.
-“I never was good with puzzle boxes."
+“I never was good with puzzle boxes.”

 She issued a childish moan of disappointment and sat down on her wicker stool, pouting.
-“I'm never  going to sell *anything!”* she lamented.
+“I’m never  going to sell *anything!”* she lamented.

 “A beauty like you?
 Nonsense.
 You could sell a kiss on the cheek and be the richest trader here by nightfall!”

 She affected a blush.
-“Thank you...” she murmured, and saw his heart melt.
+“Thank you…” she murmured, and saw his heart melt.

 “Oh, all right.
 You talked me into it!” he announced.
 “How much for this thing?”

 “Oh!
-You'll buy it?!”
+You’ll buy it?!”
 She bounced up, all smiles and happiness again.
-“Oh, um, I'm supposed to sell it for two steel.”
+“Oh, um, I’m supposed to sell it for two steel.”

 He put three down on the counter with a smile and a wink.
 “Three steel it is!” he announced.
 “And a bargain for such lovely service.”